gsmoon97/swe-agent-eval/README.md

 This notebook provides:
 - Statistical analysis of trajectory patterns
 - Visualization of action distributions
-- Tools for candidate selection
+- Tools for task/issue selection with analytical potential
 - Sample trajectory examination

 ## Challenge Question Workflow

 ### Phase 1: Candidate Selection
-1. Run `find_candidates.py` to identify top candidates
-2. Use `trajectory_viewer.py` to explore promising tasks
+1. Use `trajectory_viewer.py` to explore trajectory data:
+   - Filter by project and task type (resolved/unresolved)
+   - Use Previous/Next navigation to browse through filtered tasks
+   - Use sidebar table of contents to jump to specific trajectory steps
+   - Focus on individual steps for detailed analysis
+   - Look for error indicators (❌) and success markers (✅) in tool results
-3. Check GitHub PRs to understand the original issues
+2. Check GitHub PRs to understand the original issues

 ### Phase 2: Detailed Analysis
 1. Select one task with interesting failure patterns